benjaminp/six/documentation/index.rst

 unittest assertions
 >>>>>>>>>>>>>>>>>>>

-Contains compatibility shims for unittest assertions that have been renamed.
+Six contains compatibility shims for unittest assertions that have been renamed.
 The parameters are the same as their aliases, but you must pass the test method as the first argument.
 For example::